 previously created its own tooling and manufactured reproductions of Lionel's prewar

-Williams soon decided to change focus, selling the Lionel reproduction tinplate tooling to Wolf,
+tinplate equipment.
+Williams soon decided to change focus.
+They sold the Lionel reproduction tinplate

-After, the AMT/Kusan/KMT tooling was purchased by Jerry Williams he used most of it for a brief
+After the AMT/Kusan/KMT tooling was purchased by Jerry Williams he used much of it for a brief

 period and then sold some of it to K-Line, a North

-Carolina-based toymaker who had bought much of Marx's tooling when Marx dissolved in 1978 and was
+Carolina-based toymaker who had previously bought much of Marx's tooling when Marx dissolved in 1978 and was

 using it to produce inexpensive trains that competed with Lionel's entry-level offerings.
 Like Williams,

 K-Line used the old AMT/Kusan/KMT tooling to produce rolling stock that directly competed with

 Lionel in the marketplace.
 Williams made the AMT designed, almost scale sized 40'